appwrite-community/htf24-hackathon-submissions/.github/PULL_REQUEST_TEMPLATE.md

 -->

 ## GitHub handles of Team Members
-_Enter the GitHub handles of your team members separated by commas (if you have any)_
+_Enter the GitHub handles of all your team members (including yourself) as separate bullet points_

 <!--

 - @adityaoberai
 - @tessamero
+.
+.
+.

 -->